 - an enlarged liver or spleen

 - decreased alertness

 Tests can reveal how damaged the liver has become.
 Some of the tests used for evaluation of cirrhosis are:

-- albumin (a protein produced in the liver)
+- albumin tests to check for a protein produced in the liver

 - liver function tests

-Additional tests that can evaluate the liver are:
+Additional tests that can evaluate the liver include:

 Other complications from cirrhosis include: